Catheter-Directed Thrombolytic Therapy

 • An angioplasty is a treatment to widen the vein.
 After the blood clot is dissolved, a small device with an inflatable balloon is inserted and advanced through the tube.
 When the device reaches the spot where the vein has narrowed, the balloon is inflated and deflated several times, then removed.

-• If narrowing is severe, a stent may be placed inside the vein to keep it open.
-This usually takes an additional two to three hours.
+• If the narrowing is severe, a stent may be placed inside the vein to keep it open.
+This usually takes additional time.
 A stent is a small metal-mesh tube.
 It is inserted and advanced through the tube to the spot where the vein has narrowed.
 The stent acts as a scaffold to support inside wall of the vein.
 It remains in the vein after the procedure.

 RisksBack to top

-This can occur where the tube entered your body.
-This occurs infrequently, in 1-3% of cases.
+• Bruising, Bleeding or Swelling: This can occur where the tube entered your body.
+This is usually mild.

-This can occur in such locations as your intestines or brain.
-This is rare.
+• Bleeding Elsewhere: This can occur in such locations as your intestines or brain.
+This is rare but can be serious.

 How To PrepareBack to top